Generations of Noah: Book of Genesis

+Verse 1 corresponds to Genesis 7:13: "Noah and his sons, Shem and Ham and Japheth, and Noah's wife and the three wives of his sons with them entered the ark".
+Thus, all the descendants of Noah's own sons were born after the flood.

 The overall principle governing the assignment of various peoples within the Table is difficult to discern: it purports to describe all humankind, but in reality restricts itself to the Egyptian lands of the south, Mesopotamia, Asia Minor, and the Ionian Greeks, and in addition, the "sons of Noah" are not organized by geography, language family or ethnic groups within these regions.
 The Table contains several difficulties: for example, the names Sheba and Havilah are listed twice, first as descendants of Cush the son of Ham (verse 7), and then as sons of Joktan, the great-grandsons of Shem, and while the Cushites are North African in verses 6–7 they are unrelated Mesopotamians in verses 10–14.

 The date of composition of Genesis 1–11 cannot be fixed with any precision, although it seems likely that an early brief nucleus was later expanded with extra data.
-Portions of the Table itself 'may' derive from the 10th century BCE, while others reflect the 7th century BCE and priestly revisions in the 5th century BCE.
+Portions of the Table itself may derive from the 10th century BCE, while others reflect the 7th century BCE and priestly revisions in the 5th century BCE.
 Its combination of world review, myth and genealogy corresponds to the work of the Greek historian Hecataeus of Miletus, active c.
 520 BCE.
+Donald B. Redford identified that Sidon being the firstborn of Canaan instead of Tyre (which is never mentioned), points to a period where Sidon had greater fortunes and was the new leading city of Phoenicia.
+This pointed to a time between Nebuchadnezzar II campaigns against Tyre in the 6th century BCE and the Tennes rebellion in the 4th century BCE.
+Scholars estimate the final editing and compilation of the Table took place during this later period, to also account for geopolitical shifts.
+Russel Gmirkin argued that it instead dates to the 3rd century BCE.

 Book of Chronicles

-I Chronicles 1 includes a version of the Table of Nations from Genesis, but edited to make clearer that the intention is to establish the background for Israel.
+1 Chronicles 1 includes a version of the Table of Nations drawn from Genesis which has been edited to make clearer that the intention is to establish the background for Israel.
 This is done by condensing various branches to focus on the story of Abraham and his offspring.
-Most notably, it omits Genesis 10:9–14, in which Nimrod, a son of Cush, is linked to various cities in Mesopotamia, thus removing from Cush any Mesopotamian connection.
-In addition, Nimrod does not appear in any of the numerous Mesopotamian King Lists.
+Most notably, it omits an account matching Genesis 10:9–14, in which Nimrod, a son of Cush, is linked to various cities in Mesopotamia, thus removing from Cush any Mesopotamian connection.
+In addition, Nimrod does not appear in any of the numerous lists of Mesopotamian Kings.